-Made by John Targee (American, ca. 1774–1850)
+Silversmith: John Targee (American, ca. 1774–1850)

-L. 37 1/4 in.
-(94.5 cm)
+Dimensions: L. 37 1/4 in.
+(94.6 cm)

-Credit Line: Gift of Francis P. Garvan, 1922 (22.19)
+Credit Line: Gift of Francis P. Garvan, 1922

 The sword's design reflects the classical inspiration of the Federal period.
 The hilt, with its downturned shell, is based on French Empire models.
-The representation of Hercules and the Nemean Lion, emblematic of strength and courage, is probably copied from an English engraving after a classical gem or cameo.
-The eagle-headed pommel, on the other hand, is typically American, as is the style of engraving on the scabbard, illustrating the Battle of Erie.
+The image of Hercules and the Nemean Lion, emblematic of strength and courage, is probably copied from an English engraving after a Classical gem or cameo.
+The eagle-headed pommel, on the other hand, is typically American, as is the style of engraving on the scabbard, illustrating the battle.